-We incorporate ESG factors in the selection of external fund managers and in the selection of funds for the (Fundquest) buylists.
-Our objective is to invest as far as possible in SFDR8 or more products.
+We incorporate ESG factors in the selection of external fund managers and in the selection of funds for the Delegated Solutions buylists.
+Our objective is to invest as far as possible in SFDR Art.
+8 & 9 / AMF Cat.
+1 & 2, and other products with high ESG standards according to our internal metrics.